bic-berkeley/psych-214-fall-2016/brisk_python.rst

    run on Python 2, remember to add the statement ``from __future__ import division`` at the top of your code files, to make sure you get the Python 3 behavior when dividing integers.

+.. [#py2-range] In Python 2, ``range`` returns a list.
+You can often use a Python 3 range object in the same way you could use a list, so this often doesn't matter for the person using the code, but it is a difference you might have to take into account when writing code that runs on Python 2 as well as Python 3.